-SOCI 685 (3-3-0) Seminar on Teaching Sociology

-The course is designed to prepare sociology majors for the teaching of sociology at the junior and community college level and as teaching assistants.
+SOCI 685 (3-3-0) Seminar on Teaching Sociology: The course is designed to prepare sociology majors for the teaching of sociology at the junior and community college level and as teaching assistants.
 The course involves syllabus preparation, selection of instructional materials, testing and evaluation, and demonstration lectures.
 A major objective of the course is the development of a "sociology toolbox" for the future.
 Special attention will be paid to issues on curriculum and course development in sociology.
-Prerequisite: Completion of minimum of 12 credit hours in sociology and permission of instructor.
+Prerequisite: Completion of a minimum of 12 credit hours in sociology and permission of instructor.

-SOCI 690 (3-6-3-6-0) Practicum

-Involves the planning, implementation, and evaluation of individual projects in Applied Sociology, including field work.
-Based on student interest, career plans, and available placements, students will be placed in a variety of settings for at least 10 weeks during the semester in which they are enrolled.
+SOCI 690 (3-0-3) Practicum I: Involves the planning, implementation, and evaluation of individual projects in applied sociology.
+Students will be placed in a research setting for at least 10 weeks during the semester in which they are enrolled, based on research interests, career plans, and available placements.
 A minimum of 12 contact hours per week will be required for a total of 120 hours.
-Consideration will be given to full-time work experience in appropriate settings.
-Prerequisite: Completion of 24 graduate credits, including SOCI 505, SOCI 560, and SOCI 590.
+Prerequisite: Completion of 24 graduate credits, including SOCI 503, SOCI 505, SOCI 560, and SOCI 590.